Audley Harrison: Reality television

 On 6 September 2011, it was announced that Harrison would take part in the 2011 series of Strictly Come Dancing.
 Harrison and his dance partner Natalie Lowe made it to the seventh round of the contest before being voted out.

 Harrison came second in the 2014 Summer edition of Celebrity Big Brother, and in 2016 he took part in Celebrity MasterChef.

 Personal life

 Harrison is married to Raychel.
-They have a daughter called Ariella Amore Harrison, and a son named Hudson, who was born in May 2013.
+They have a daughter and a son.

 In 2015 Harrison revealed he was suffering from traumatic brain injuries leading to sight problems and severe mood swings.